 SASCHA AUERBACH, 2014.
 The New Imperialism.
 In: MICHAEL SALER, ed., The Fin-de-Siècle World Routledge.
 335-350

 I currently teach modules on the history of the British Empire in the nineteenth century, the social and cultural history of Britain during the First World War and on the history of law, vice, and morality in Britain from the mid-nineteenth century through the early interwar period.
 At the postgraduate level, I offer seminars on postcolonial theory and the role of race, immigration and imperialism in late-nineteenth and early-twentieth century Britain.
 In addition, I contribute to the department's' team-taught undergraduate modules.

-My published scholarship has focused on race and immigration in British and British imperial society, and on how class and gender influenced the daily implementation of law in Britain.
+My published scholarship has focused on race and immigration in British and British imperial society, and on the relationship between the state and the individual in modern society.
 My first book, Race, Law, and "the Chinese Puzzle" in Imperial Britain, was published in 2009.
 My research articles have also appeared in the Journal of British Studies, The Historian, the Journal of Social History, and Comparative Studies in Society and History.
 My most recent article, published in Law and History Review, received Honorable Mention for the 2016 Sutherland Prize from the American Society for Legal History.